marklauter/Trek/notes/game_models.md

 ## Help System

-Help system should be called Ships Computer or Data Banks or something goofy like that.
+Help system should be called Ship's Computer or Data Banks or something goofy like that.

 ## Physics